-- You can enable this option if an interface is attached to a LAN segment that is at the end of a bridged LAN or to an end node.
+You can enable this option if an interface is attached to a LAN segment that is at the end of a bridged LAN or to an end node.
 Since end nodes cannot cause forwarding loops, they can pass directly through to the spanning tree forwarding state.
 Specifying Edge Ports provides quicker convergence for devices such as workstations or servers, retains the current forwarding database to reduce the amount of frame flooding required to rebuild address tables during reconfiguration events, does not cause the spanning tree to initiate reconfiguration when the interface changes state, and also overcomes other STA-related time out problems.
-However, remember that Edge Port should only be enabled for ports connected to an end-node device. - When edge port is set as auto, the operational state is determined automatically by the Bridge Detection State Machine described in 802.1D-2004, where the edge port state may change dynamically based on environment changes (e.g., receiving a BPDU or not within the required interval).
+However, remember that Edge Port should only be enabled for ports connected to an end-node device.

 '''

 Console(config)#interface ethernet 1/5

-Console(config-if) #spanning-tree edge-port
+Console(config-if)#spanning-tree edge-port

 Console(config-if)#

 '''